Our main objective and mission is to stop sepsis now

-In Spring 2019 we are once again working with the Scottish Government to co-fund a Scotland-wide public awareness campaign which aims to increase awareness of the five early warning signs of the potentially fatal condition.
+In 2019 we once again worked with the Scottish Government to co-fund a Scotland-wide public awareness campaign which aimed to increase awareness of the five early warning signs of the potentially fatal condition.

-Colin Graham, our Chief Operating Officer, joined Dr Catherine Calderwood, Chief Medical Officer Scotland, and John Harden, National Clinical Lead for Quality and Safety at the campaign launch at the Roslin Institute.
+Colin Graham, our Chief Operating Officer, joined Dr Catherine Calderwood, the previous Chief Medical Officer of Scotland, and John Harden, National Clinical Lead for Quality and Safety at the campaign launch at the Roslin Institute.

-The campaign features a nationwide facebook campaign, radio features about sepsis on stations across Scotland, posters and flyers in hospitals, pharmacies and GP surgeries and bus advertising across Central Scotland.
+The campaign featured a nationwide facebook campaign, radio features about sepsis on stations across Scotland, posters and flyers in hospitals, pharmacies and GP surgeries and bus advertising across Central Scotland.

-It focuses on promoting awareness of five symptoms:
+It focused on promoting awareness of five symptoms: